 Introduction

 Quantifying the physical outputs of rugby league is becoming common practice, with practitioners utilising metrics such as high-speed running (HSR) to monitor training and match activities(1, 2).
 This is of importance and relevance to practitioners to more appropriately prescribe training stimuli given the highly specified playing position roles of professional rugby league players.
-Typical rugby playing positions consist of ‘outside backs’, tasked with running at higher speeds during kick chase and kick return activities on the lateral areas of the field(3); ‘adjustable’s who are required to run at higher speeds into open spaces whilst supporting play(4); ‘wide-running forwards’ who are involved in ball carrying and tackling on the lateral areas of the field; and ‘hit-up forwards’ whose role it is to carry the ball through the middle of the field to assist in invading the opponents half of the field(5).
+Typical rugby playing positions consist of ‘outside backs’, tasked with running at higher speeds during kick chase and kick return activities on the lateral areas of the field(3); ‘adjustable’s’ who are required to run at higher speeds into open spaces whilst supporting play(4); ‘wide-running forwards’ who are involved in ball carrying and tackling on the lateral areas of the field; and ‘hit-up forwards’ whose role it is to carry the ball through the middle of the field to assist in invading the opponents half of the field(5).
 Of these playing positions it is the hit-up (106 ± 5 kg) and wide running forwards (99 ± 7 kg) who typically have higher mean body mass than the outside backs (96 ±4 kg) and adjustable’s (86 ± 8 kg)(6).
 Such anthropometrical and tactical variations have been shown to influence the metabolic cost and locomotor characteristics of players during match-play(5), with outside backs (583m), adjustable’s (436m) and wide running forwards (418m) performing greater HSR distances than hit-up forwards (235m)(7).

 A recent survey of practitioner applications and perceptions of HSR reported that 52% of rugby league practitioners apply absolute HSR thresholds among National Rugby League and European Super League teams, with the other 48% implementing individualised methods(8).
 According to the literature, the most recently applied absolute HSR threshold is 5.5 m·s-1(2, 8, 9), where the same speed is applied to all players.
 However, this contradicts thresholds of 5.0 m·s-1 which have been commonly used within the scientific literature(10).
 Practitioners who individualised HSR have demonstrated preference for implementing peak sprint speed methods (n=9), whereby practitioners measure players’ peak sprint speed and quantify HSR as a standardised percentage of the speed achieved.
 Maximal aerobic speed (MAS) methods (n=2) were also reported(8), with these methods anchoring HSR to a speed achieved during a fitness-based test.
 However, none of the individualised methods reported by Bennett et al(8) are present in previously published rugby league research.